 “What is the current state of gzip and side-channel attacks?”

 This question is likely about the 2013 BREACH attack.
 BREACH works with any HTTP compression, even the new br (Brotli) compression.
 There is a difference between TLS compression and HTTP compression.
 TLS compression is always considered insecure (turn it off), HTTP compression is in a state of “it depends.”
 Disabling HTTP compression dramatically reduces the performance of websites, so the majority of web servers didn’t disable it.
 There is no fix, but there are mitigations.
-For our blog, this isn’t an issue since we don’t transmit any personal or sensitive data.
+For our website, this isn’t an issue since we don’t transmit any personal or sensitive data.

 “What is the best way to learn Kali Linux/infosec/ethical hacking?”

 For Kali, there is a book on kali.training (and some paid training).
 For ethical hacking, look for certifications like CEH v10, or CompTIA PenTest+.
 There are many books, videos, and training to get certified.
 Use Hack The Box for practice.
 Information security itself is a broad topic.
 You likely look for something like Security+.
 You don’t need to get certified; however, you get a structured approach this way.
-Read our blog post “Your career in information security."
+Read our post “Your career in information security."

 “Should I switch from search engine A to search engine B for more privacy?”